HillaryGilbert1/virtualmachine/README.md

 </p>

 <h1>Microsoft Azure</h1>
-Microsoft Azure is a cloud platform and an online portal that will let you rent space to store or process your own data.
-This guide will demonstrate how to create an Azure account and create a virtual machine.
+This guide will show you how to set up an account on Microsoft Azure, a cloud platform and online portal that enables you to rent storage or processing space for your data.
+Additionally, it will provide instructions on how to create a virtual machine.

 <h2>Requirements</h2>